Tight Long-Term Tail Decay of (Clipped) SGD in Non-Convex Optimization: Conclusion

 \section{Conclusion}

 We studied the long-term tail decay and probability of failure of \sgd-type methods in non-convex optimization, demonstrating that, in the long run, the tails decay at an order of magnitude faster rate than suggested by existing works.
 Further, we show that our results are tight, by establishing lower bounds on the tail probability, which match our upper bounds up to poly-logarithmic factors.
 As such, our results provide much sharper bounds on the probability of failure in non-convex optimization, implying stronger guarantees for individual runs of \sgd-based methods in applications that require an enormous number of iterations, such as training of deep learning models and LLMs.
+Future work includes removing assumptions like the uniformly bounded gradients for \csgd, as well as establishing a full LDP with matching lower tail decay rate and rate function.